VopatFilip/Engeto_projekt_3/README.md

 # Project description

 This project scrapes election data for individual districts, from the official Czech election [website](https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) and saves the retrieved data in a CSV file.
-The program accepts the URL of the page containing links to specific towns' voting results as input and generates a CSV file that lists the number of voters, attendance, valid votes, and votes per party for each town.
+The program accepts the URL of the page containing links to specific towns, voting results as input and generates a CSV file that lists the number of voters, attendance, valid votes, and votes per party for each town.

 # Libraries used